It’s still cool to care about the Earth, right?

 Veganism and the Environment: By the Numbers A great, easy to read infographic with all the quick facts and explanations.

 Livestock’s Long Shadow.
 United Nations report, if reading very long, detailed bureaucratic reports are your thing.

 The Triple Whopper Environmental Impact of Global Meat Production.
-If reading articles by renowned publications like Time Magazine are your thing.
+If reading articles by renowned publications like Time Magazine is your thing.

 Your Daily Vegan.
 An excellent website and resource, meticulously researched and cited – this directly links to the author’s page on the environment.